Discovering Mythology (Challenge Kit)

 5. Learn the mythological story of Troy.

 6. Watch a mythology movie and compare it to the original Greek stories.
-For example you could watch Disney’s movie Hercules® and compare to what you learned about Herakles.
+For example, you could watch Disney’s movie Hercules® and compare it to what you learned about Herakles.
 Other movies could be Percy Jackson and the Lightning Thief®, Clash of the Titans®, or The Odyssey®.

 7. Play the Trojan Box Battle game.